Harrison Bader Preview, Player Props: Yankees vs. Red Sox

 - The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox have a 4.36 team ERA that ranks 18th among all league pitching staffs.
+- The Red Sox have a 4.34 team ERA that ranks 18th across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (159 total, 1.3 per game).
+- Red Sox pitchers combine to give up 160 total home runs at a clip of 1.3 per game (to rank 25th in the league).

+- Winckowski will make his first start of the season for the Red Sox.

+- The 25-year-old righty has pitched in relief 44 times this season.

 © 2023 Data Skrive.
 All rights reserved.